chicbass/chicbass.github.io/aem_ex_e_2.md

 > 14
 > Which scenario is valid for introducing additional training for content authors?

-1. Installing new version of aim
+1. Installing new version of aem
 2. **Installing new page templates**
 3. Installing additional DAM Assets